What is Education Recovery?

 Men who want to change their lives for the better

-Over 10 weekly sessions of 90 minutes and is free to participants
+Over 10 weekly sessions of 90 minutes or over consecutive weekend learning blocks and is free to participants

 Education Recovery involves:

 All the issues about sexual abuse that can be difficult to discuss elsewhere

 It helps men deal with these long standing issues

 It helps men to relinquish their misplaced shame and guilt